 This course is the study of the socialization and group care of infants and toddlers.
 Emphasis is on guidance and management, understanding behavior, temperament, the importance of routines, primary care and continuity of care, and examining the elements of quality environments.
-Prerequisite with a grade of "XC" or higher: ENG 032 or placement into ENG 100.
-Successful completion with a grade of "C" or higher: ECD 102.
+Prerequisite with a grade of "C" or higher: EDU 204.

-ECD 207 Inclusive Care for Infants and Toddlers (2-3-3)

-This course provides an overview of the field of infants and toddlers with special needs.
+ECD 207 Inclusive Care for Infants and Toddlers (2-3-3) This course provides an overview of the field of infants and toddlers with special needs.
 Emphasis will be placed on instructional strategies, adaptations, environment, inclusion etiology, federal legislation, family partnerships, multicultural considerations, and optimal development.
-Prerequisite with a grade of "XC" or higher: RDG 032 or satisfactory placement score; completion of or concurrent enrollment in ECD 102.
+Prerequisite with a grade of "C" or higher: EDU 204.

-ECD 237 Methods and Materials (2-3-3)

-This course includes an overview of developmentally-appropriate methods and materials for planning, and evaluating environments.
+ECD 237 Methods and Materials (2-3-3) This course includes an overview of developmentallyappropriate methods and materials for planning, and evaluating environments.
 Emphasis is on integrating divergent activities in each curriculum area.
-Prerequisites with a grade of "C" or higher: ECD 102, ECD 131 and ECD 133, completion of 18 semester hours of Early Childhood Development courses.
+Prerequisites with a grade of "C" or higher: ECD 133, ECD 203 and successful completion of or concurrent enrollment in ECD 135, and EDU 230; completion of 18 semester hours of Early Childhood Development courses.

-ECD 243 Supervised Field Experience I (1-6-3)

-This course includes emphasis on planning, implementing, and evaluating scheduled programs, age appropriate methods, materials, activities, and environments of early childhood principles and practices.
-Prerequisite with a grade of "C" or higher: ECD 237, completion of 21 semester hours of Early Childhood Development courses.
+ECD Supervised Field Experience I (1-6-3) 243 includes emphasis This course on planning, implementing, and evaluating scheduled programs, age appropriate methods, materials, activities, and environments of early childhood principles and practices.
+Prerequisite with a grade of "C" or higher: ECD 237.

-ECD 251 Supervised Field Experiences in Infant/Toddler Environment (1-6-3)

-This course is a study of planning, implementing, and evaluating scheduled programs, age-appropriate methods, materials, activities, and environments of infants and toddlers.
-Prerequisites with a grade of "C" or higher: ECD 102 and ECD 237, completion of 9 semester hours of Early Childhood Development courses.
+ECD251Supervised Field Experiences in Infant/Toddler Environment(1-6-3)This course is a study of planning, implementing, and evaluating scheduled programs, age-appropriate methods, materials, activities, and environments of infants and toddlers.
+Prerequisites with a grade of "C" or higher: ECD 237 and successful completion of or concurrent enrollment in ECD 200 and ECD 205; completion of 19 semester hours of Early Childhood Development courses.